-Sheldrake Environmental Center is a resource for the Girls Scouts’ nature and environmental activities.
-We provide hands-on indoor/outdoor programs throughout the year that designed to meet the requirements to earn badges at every level from Daisies though Cadetttes.
+Sheldrake Environmental Center is a resource for Scouts’ nature and environmental activities.
+We provide hands-on indoor/outdoor programs throughout the year that are designed to meet the requirements to earn badges at every level.

 We are located at the beautiful 60-acre Larchmont Reservoir Conservancy, which provides wonderful opportunities for exploring the outdoors.

-Our environmental educators know how to work with children to instill appreciation for and knowledge about the natural world.
+Our environmental educators know how to work with children to instill appreciation for, and knowledge of, the natural world.

 Make the World a Better Place

 Take a nature walk to meet local wildlife and see why it’s so important to keep natural green spaces clean and protected.
 Learn what you can do to help.

 Use Resources Wisely